What is Lead?

 Why is Lead a Problem?

-Lead gets into the body in many ways.
-Adults and children can get lead into their bodies if they:
+Lead can enter the body in many ways.
+Adults and children can get lead poisoning if they:

 - Breathe in lead dust (especially during activities such as renovations, repairs, or painting that disturbs painted surfaces)